flatpak/flatpak-docs/docs/introduction.rst

 - **Limited to apps that are packaged**: not every application is packaged for every Linux distribution.
 If an application isn't packaged for a specific distribution, users are left with limited and unreliable options, often technical in nature.
-- **Limited to distributions that have the apps**: users are limited only to the distributions that have the all necessary applications for their workflow.
+- **Limited to distributions that have the apps**: users are limited only to the distributions that have all the necessary applications for their workflow.
-- **Hard to innovate in OS space**: distribution maintainers spend a huge amount of time and effort in packaging rather than focusing on improving the distribution.
+- **Hard to innovate in OS space**: distribution maintainers spend a huge amount of time and effort in packaging rather than focusing on improving their distributions.
 - **Old and outdated packages**: LTS distributions often have very old versions of applications packaged.
-This complicates bug reproducibility or leads to support requests for bugs that are fixed upstream in newer versions.
+This complicates bug reproducibility or leads to support requests for bugs that have been fixed upstream in newer versions.

 Flatpak addresses these issues by enabling developers to distribute